Parth099/Azure-Certs/AZ-305/02 Identity.md

 -   External partner access (think B2C)
     -   You may use this if you want people to access items inside your domain yet do not want them to be a part of your domain

+**Helpful Services**
+1. **Microsoft Entra Enterprise Applications** allows you to integrate external applications, including on-premises applications, with Microsoft Entra.
+By configuring the application as an Enterprise Application, you can enable single sign-on (SSO) for remote users without the need for VPN access.
+2. **Microsoft Entra entitlement management** leverages Microsoft Entra business-to-business (B2B) functionality to facilitate access sharing and collaboration with external individuals who are not part of your organization.

 #### Authentication Security

 1. IPSec - Usually for VPNs at the IP Layer and uses Auth Header Signing to prove identity.
 2. S2S VPN - No traffic sees the internet
 3. MFA
+4. **Microsoft Entra Application Proxy**
+	+ This provides a secure remote access to WebApps after a SSO to Entra ID.
+Users can access both cloud applications and on-prem applications.

 #### Password Resets